Booking safely

 The wider scam landscape — social-media-driven driving fraud

 The theory-test middleman model above is one pattern among many.
-In autumn 2025, a UK retail bank published figures showing that driving-lesson and driving-test-related fraud reports more than doubled year-on-year — a 211% rise — with an average reported loss of around £244 per case.
-The bulk of those reports trace back to adverts and direct messages on social-media platforms — Facebook the largest single source (56% of losses), followed by Instagram, Snapchat, TikTok and WhatsApp.
+In September 2025, TSB published figures showing that losses to driving-lesson and driving-test-related fraud rose 211% year on year, with an average reported loss of around £244 per case.
+The bulk of those cases trace back to adverts and direct messages on social-media platforms — Facebook the largest single source (56% of losses), followed by Instagram, Snapchat, TikTok and WhatsApp.
 The patterns recur:

 • Fake driving lessons.
 A “driving instructor” advertises discounted lesson bundles through a social-media account, takes payment up front (often by bank transfer), and disappears.
 Losses in published cases range from a couple of hundred pounds to several hundred.

 • Non-existent driving tests sold.
-An account promises to "get you a test date" in exchange for a fee well above the official £23 theory or £62 practical price.
+An account promises to “get you a test date” in exchange for a fee well above the official £23 theory price, or the £62 weekday car practical fee (£75 evenings, weekends and bank holidays).
 The booking either never materialises or is made and immediately cancelled.

 • Inflated test-slot reselling.
 Bots scrape the official booking system for cancellations, then the harvested slots are resold to learners at a markup — sometimes three to six times the official fee.
 The 12 May 2026 booking rule above is the direct response to this pattern on the practical-test side.

 • Fake driving-licence sales.
-An account offers to "skip the test entirely" and supply a UK licence in exchange for a four-figure payment.
-This is straightforward fraud and the buyer also commits an offence under the Forgery and Counterfeiting Act 1981 if they use a counterfeit licence.
+An account offers to “skip the test entirely” and supply a UK licence in exchange for a four-figure payment.
+This is straightforward fraud, and a UK driving licence counts as an “identity document” under the Identity Documents Act 2010 — so simply having a false one without reasonable excuse is itself an offence, before anyone uses it.

 The defensive rule is the same across all four patterns: any transaction outside the official DVSA channels — gov.uk for the booking, an ADI-registered instructor (check the green ADI badge) for lessons, DVLA for the licence — carries risk that the official channel does not.
 Pay with a credit or debit card so chargeback is available if the service is not delivered.